Did you know that for most solopreneur websites, the “about me” page is one of the most-visited pages?

 When you let your customer into your head, when they get to understand your motivations and how you think, they’re going to be way more inclined to trust you.

-Make it about the reader
+Make it about your customer

 I’ll be the first to say that family photos are hard to get just right.
 Maybe you’ve been trying for years to get that holiday card money shot where everyone is actually smiling.
 Or maybe you’ve just accepted that someone is going to end up with a wrinkled shirt.

-Don’t sweat it.
+But don’t sweat it.
 I’ve photographed the squirmiest toddlers, the kids who would prefer making any face at the camera but a happy one, and the babies that never seem to stop crying.
 The perfect moment might only last for half a second, but you can be sure I’ll capture it.

 The first paragraph describes a negative situation the customer might be experiencing.
 Then the second one addresses exactly how the photographer will get the customer out of that situation.
 This kind of specificity makes the reader instantly think, “Hey, that’s me!” and they’ll know that you understand their problems.